BVLC/caffe/README.md

 2. [Preparation](#preparation)
 3. [Train/Eval](#traineval)
 4. [Contact](#contact)

-:bangbang:**Disclaimer**: This software is still under active development.
-The result is not the optimal yet.

 ### Installation
 1. Get the code.
 We will call the directory that you cloned Caffe into `$CAFFE_ROOT`